Bringing Author Montague Summers Into Focus: Witchcraft, Gothic Literature, and the Stage

 Charles Marvin Fairchild Memorial Gallery

-Lost for more than 60 years, the Montague Summers Papers are exhibited here for the first time.
-Bringing Author Montague Summers into Focus hopes to shed light on the work and complicated personality of this little understood figure through a selection of his books and papers.
-It takes as a guide a few contemporary witnesses: Silhouette, a celebrity profile of Summers from 1945 in his local newspaper; a letter from Summers to an American fan, written mid-career in 1931; and, kept by the same fan, Summers’ 1948 obituary in the Associated Press – and a few others along the way.
+Lost for more than 60 years, selections from the Montague Summers Papers are exhibited here for the first time since their re-discovery in 2008.
+Bringing Author Montague Summers into Focus hopes to shed light on the work and complicated personality of this little understood figure.
+He was known to his contemporaries for his work in several fields, although today he is mostly remembered for his scholarly works on the supernatural.
+Our exhibit presents Summers' accomplishments in four parts, taking as a guide a few contemporary witnesses: a celebrity profile of Summers from his local newspaper; a letter from Summers to an American fan, John Barker; and, also kept by Barker, Summers’ 1948 obituary in the Associated Press – and a few others along the way.
+We begin with this tiny, out-of-focus photo, taken near the end of his life, and the only candid photo of our subject known to exist.

 Image